aryan68125/JAVA-Interview-based-programs/README.md

 #### Pros:
 * Easy to implement
 * Cool to implement
-* Gives largest value of the array in the first iteration itself.
+* Gives largest value of the array in the first pass itself.
-* Gives the smallest value of the array in the first iteration itself (with minor tweaks in the implementation).
+* Gives the smallest value of the array in the first pass itself (with minor tweaks in the implementation).
 * No demand for large amount of memory for operation.
 #### Cons :
 * Noob (Bad) algorithm